LBNL-UCB-STI/beam/docs/users.rst

 For more detailed inputs documentation, see :ref:`model-inputs`.

-BEAM follows the `MATSim convention`_ for most of the inputs required to run a simulation, though specifying the road network and transit system is based on the `R5 requirements`_.
+BEAM follows the `MATSim convention`_ for most of the inputs required to run a simulation, though some inputs files can alternatively be provided in CSV instead of XML format.
+Also, the road network and transit system inputs are based on the `R5 requirements`_.
 The following is a brief overview of the minimum requirements needed to conduct a BEAM run.

 .. _MATSim convention: http://archive.matsim.org/docs
 .. _R5 requirements: https://github.com/conveyal/r5